2025 Chevy Traverse: All-New Update Chevy Traverse SUV Review

 This makes the Traverse one of the more muscular midsize SUVs.

 Front-wheel drive (FWD) is the standard setting, with all-wheel drive (AWD) offered as an option at every trim level.
 The transmission task is handled by a 9-speed automatic.
-And the maximum towing capacity is 5,000 pounds.
+The maximum towing capacity is 5,000 pounds.

 Ordinary gasoline is okay.
 These fuel economy estimates from the Environmental Protection Agency (EPA) are related to 2022, but we do not anticipate any changes for 2025.